 Ways You May Pay Less Under Health Care Reform

 Changes now in place as a result of health care reform may lower your costs.

 Out-of-pocket caps, also called an annual limit.
 If you're buying a plan from your state's Marketplace (also called an Exchange), health care reform puts a limit on your out-of-pocket costs.
-In 2014, the most you will pay out-of-pocket for services your health plan covers is $6,600.
+For 2015, the most you will pay out-of-pocket for services your health plan covers is $6,600.
 A family will have to pay double that -- $13,200.
 Your deductible may count toward this cap.
 So can co-pays and co-insurance.
 Those numbers may look very high.
 But they at least put an upper limit on what you'd have to spend.

 Free preventive care.
 With new policies that comply with health reform, you'll have no copayment, co-insurance, or requirement to meet your plan’s deductible for new baby care, well-child visits, screenings for early signs of disease, like mammograms, and many other services when you receive care from a provider that participates with your health plan.